sandeepsnairms/banking-multi-agent-workshop/README.md

 Welcome to our multi-agent samples repository showcasing a retail banking scenario.
 This repository demonstrates several approaches to building multi-agent applications using Azure Cosmos DB.

-<span style="color:red">This branch is still being built and may not be ready yet.
-Please check back later.</span>
+**Note:** This branch is still being built and may not be ready yet.
+Please check back later.

 ## Build a Multi-Agent AI application using Semantic Kernel Agents or LangGraph